 If you are a Gallery Fuel member, I put together a checklist to walk you through the planning, creating, and tracking stages.
 Also included are some ideas for email topics that might appeal to your gallery mailing list subscribers and align with your goals.

 Checklist – Gallery Nurture Sequence (PDF, File size 163 KB)

 To the Point

 If your art gallery business needs to find new ways to forge relationships with collectors, then a nurture sequence should definitely be added to your marketing strategy.
-There are so many people out there who enjoy art and can afford to buy it, but don’t know where to begin or feel intimated walking into an art gallery.
+Many potential art collectors enjoy art and can afford to buy it but don’t know where to begin or feel intimated walking into an art gallery.

-This is a long-term strategy for your gallery to cultivate relationships for future sales.
-The intension is not to sell immediately.
-Remember the first date analogy and be creative with the kind information you share in your sequence.
+An art gallery email nurture sequence is a long-term strategy to cultivate relationships for future sales with your mailing list subscribers.
+The intention is not to sell immediately.
+Remember the first date analogy and be creative with the kind of information you share in your sequence.

 Don’t miss out on the tremendous potential of an email nurture sequence for your art gallery.
 By building rapport, overcoming buyer hesitations, and nurturing relationships, you can forge meaningful connections with collectors and drive future sales.
 Remember, an effective nurture sequence is designed to create a memorable experience for your subscribers, just like a first date that sets the stage for a lasting connection.